-From The American Presidency Project, Presidential Message on the Observance of Juneteenth, 2005
+From The American Presidency Project, Proclamation 10418—Juneteenth Day of Observance, 2022

 Source: Commercial lithographer Henry S. Graham printed this choropleth map showing the distribution of the slave population in September 1861.
 The map shows in graphic terms the density of the slave population in the Southern states, based on figures from the 1860 census.
 Although the development of this map was a collaborative government effort, cartographers working for Edwin Hergesheimer, U.S. Coast Survey Drafting Division, created it.

-Note: Click on the image above to see in high resolution.
+Note: Click on the image above for higher resolution.

 SOURCE: Bureau of the Census.
 For urban-rural figures for 1790-1940, sex and race figures for 1850-1940, and nativity figures for 1900-1940, see, Sixteenth Census Reports, Population, vol. II, part 1, pp. 18 and 19; for race figures for 1790-1840, sex figures for 1820-1840, and nativity figures for 1850-1890, see Fifteenth, Census Reports, Population, vol. II, p.
 97; for slave figures for 1790-1860, see Ninth Census Reports, Population, p.
 7. (See page 16, B 13-23.)

-Note: The first 16 decennial censuses shown above are stored at the National Archives.
+Note: The first 16 decennial censuses presented above are stored at the National Archives.
 The first eight counted slaves, but that classification ended after the Civil War (1861-1865).

 From Census.gov > History: